Jenyaya/watir-rspec-example/README.md

 watir-rspec-example
 ===================

-Used Ruby, Watir-webdriver and Rspec.
+Used Ruby, watir-webdriver and Rspec via ChromeDriver.